nayeonshin/nayeonshin.github.io/_posts/2021-05-27-i-do-not-use-ids-in-css-only-use-classes-bem.md

 *Figure 1.
 Sample shape*

 Look at CSS.
 We have IDs and a class, and it's hard to know what's inside what just by looking at the CSS code.
 And doesn't it look quite messy?
-We have to make sure we use <code>.</code> for classes and <code>#</code> IDs, and if the code gets longer, it will take some time to tell what are IDs and what are classes at first glance.
+We have to make sure we use <code>.</code> for classes and <code>#</code> IDs.
+This is quite troublesome.

 # BEM (Block Element Modifier)